FOUNDATIONS OF BUILDING A STADIUM

 While many people associate stadiums with the sprawling 50,000-100,000-seat structures that host professional and major college sporting events, high schools also construct scaled-down versions for their football teams.
 Some school districts choose to build multipurpose facilities that also include a running track, baseball diamond and fields for other outdoor sports such as soccer and lacrosse.

 While the costs of building a stadium for high school sports are much lower than for a professional team facility, they can easily run into millions of dollars.
-Residents in McKinney, TX recently voted to approve funding for the construction of a 12,000-seat football stadium at an estimated cost of $70 million.
+In 2016, residents in McKinney, Texas, voted to approve funding for the construction of a 12,000-seat football stadium at an estimated cost of $70 million.

 THE ROLE OF CONCRETE IN STADIUM CONSTRUCTION

 Concrete plays a critical role in the design and construction of the modern sports stadium.
-Many architects and construction professionals prefer precast, pre-stressed concrete (where the concrete components are manufactured in a controlled environment and transported to the stadium site for final curing and installation) over cast-in-place concrete that is poured at the site.
-Contractors use precast concrete for numerous stadium components including wall panels, exterior facades, columns, stairs, girders, flooring systems and parking garages.
+Many architects and construction professionals prefer using efficient techniques in the concrete construction portion of building a stadium.
+They often rely on precast, pre-stressed concrete (where the concrete components are manufactured in a controlled environment and transported to the stadium site for final curing and installation) over cast-in-place concrete poured at the site.
+Contractors use precast concrete for numerous stadium components, including:

 Benefits of using concrete in stadium construction include:

-- Faster, less expensive construction – Using precast concrete components saves time at the construction site; it enables the simultaneous erection of multiple structural elements, while requiring less labor.
-This can help you avoid overruns that can add millions of dollars to total cost and prevent a timely project completion.
+• Faster, less expensive construction: Using precast concrete components saves time at the construction site; it enables the simultaneous erection of multiple structural elements while requiring less labor.
+This can help you avoid overruns that can add millions of dollars to the total cost and prevent timely project completion.

-CONTACT R.J.
-POTTEIGER CONSTRUCTION SERVICES, INC. FOR YOUR STADIUM CONCRETE FOUNDATION NEEDS
+LEARN MORE ABOUT OUR CONSTRUCTION SERVICES FOR YOUR STADIUM CONCRETE FOUNDATION NEEDS